 - Dr Simon Roberts, an internationally-respected applied anthropologist based in London, who has worked for Intel.
 Simon is a founding partner at Stripe Partners, and has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.

 Case studies and success stories from the 'field'

 And because we want this conference to showcase the value of anthropologists on emerging technology projects and for there to be actionable take-aways (less talk, more action!), we invite you to get in touch to share your case studies and success stories with us at the conference:

 - Anthropologists who have worked/are working on emerging technology projects.

 - Technologists (computer scientists, data scientists) who understand the significant value of having anthropologists on their teams.

-In collaboration with Bristol University, a second day (Friday 4 October) is also being organised with the aim of fostering cross-disciplinary understandings between anthropology and computer science (AI, machine learning, and data science) students.
+In collaboration with Bristol University, a second day (Friday 4 October) is also being organised by students for students with the aim of fostering cross-disciplinary understandings between anthropology and computer science (AI, machine learning, and data science) students.
 Students will have the opportunity to:

 - talk informally (Q&A) with leading practitioners and business leaders in their field

 - showcase relevant research (PechaKucha style)